Preparing for Birth: Setting the Stage

 -

-The first time after birth
+The first days after the birth

 Photo by Rebekah Vos on Unsplash